The

-previously calculated for and maximum value
+previously calculated for

 The corresponding curves are drawn in figure 7. |